The two-color Soergel calculus: Non-symmetric and unbalanced Cartan matrices

 When $n$ divides $m$, $[n]$ divides $[m]$ in $\Z[\delta]$.
 When $m$ is odd, $[m]$ is equal to some even polynomial in $[2]$.
 When $m$ is even, $[m]$ is equal to some odd polynomial in $[2]$.
 For $m \ge 3$ there is a minimal polynomial $Q_m \in \Z[z]$ such that $Q_m([2]^2)$ divides $[m]$ but not $[n]$ for any $n<m$.

 \begin{example} \end{example}

 Let us discuss the algebraic conditions on $\Z[\delta]$ which correspond to the specialization of $q^2$ to a root of unity.
 We write $\z_n$ for an arbitrary primitive $n$-th root of unity, viewed as an algebraic integer.
+In other words, for any element $x$ in an arbitrary ring, we say that $x = \z_n$ if $x$ is a root of the $n$-th cyclotomic polynomial.
 For any $\Zqq$-algebra and $m \ge 3$ we have The case $m=2$ is special, in that $q^2 = \z_2 \iff [2]=0$, which is an equation in $[2]$ not in $[2]^2$ (this will cause some issues in the appendix).
 Once again, we are not interested in viewing quantum numbers as polynomials in $q$, but this discussion should instead serve to justify why one might wish to consider the algebraic conditions $[m]=0$ and $[k] \ne 0$ for $k<m$.

 We now discuss some of the algebraic implications of the fact that $[m]=0$.
 It is easy to deduce (say, using the same recursive formulae in reverse) that whenever $[m]=0$, one has $[m-k] = [m-1] [k]$.
 Therefore $[m-1]^2 = 1$.
 When $m$ is odd, $[2]$ divides $[m-1]$ and is therefore also invertible.
 Similarly, one has $[m+k] = [m+1][k]$, so that $[2m-1] = -1$ and $[2m]=0$.
 Unfortunately, the converse is less pretty.